 - Chambers UK in its 2016 edition noted that Brian “absolutely knows what he's doing, is refreshingly pragmatic and looks at the wider picture in acting for the person who lacks capacity"

 - The Legal 500 – Brian is “very highly rated”

 - “Thank you to you and all your colleagues who have work on this case, and for the helpful way in which you have always dealt with us.
 We are very impressed with your firm” - father of a woman with autism, following a Court of Protection application.

 Achievements and other appointments

-- Ranked as a ‘Leading Individual’ for Court of Protection work in the 2016 edition of Chambers UK
+- Ranked as a ‘Leading Individual’ for Court of Protection work in the 2018 edition of Chambers UK.

-- Speaking at the 2011 Annual Conference of Headfirst, a firm of specialist brain injury Case Managers, on factors that can affect Court of Protection costs
+- Annual Conference 2011 of Headfirst (a firm of specialist brain injury case managers) on factors that can affect Court of Protection costs.

 - Commissioned by various publications to write on Court of Protection practice and issues.